carolineeeeeee/DecompoVision/doc/source/proofs.rst

 where :math:`M_\mathbf{V}^k` is a decomposable metric of the task math:`\mathbf{V}`, :math:`m^k_{\mathbf{v}_i}` is a metric of the *i*-th subtask, and :math:`F` is a function that is monotonic with respect to every argument.

+Please find here (TODO:LINK) the proof that the object detection metric *mAP* is decomposable.